FreeRCT/FreeRCT/developer_documentation/savegame.rst

 ======  ======  =======  =====================================================================
    0       4      1-     "SCNO".
    4       4      1-     Version number.
+           ?
+1-1    Name of the scenario.
    8       ?
+2-     The string key for the name of the scenario.
-1-     Name of the scenario.
+   8       ?
+2-     The string key for the description of the scenario.
    ?       ?
 1-     The scenario's `objective container`_.
    ?
 2      1-     Lowest guest spawn probability.
    ?
 2      1-     Highest guest spawn probability.